 On May 3, 2002, I rushed with a friend to the closest movie theater to my hometown, 30 miles away, immediately after school.
-There was no time for popcorn or drinks, but we made it just in time to get perfect seats and to see what many to attribute to be the true modern birth of the comic-book superhero genre, Spider-Man, directed by Sam Raimi.
+There was no time for popcorn or drinks, but we made it just in time to get perfect seats and to see the film that many attribute to be the true modern birth of the comic-book superhero genre, Spider-Man, directed by Sam Raimi.
 My closeness to the character didn’t begin with a mad dash trip to the cinema; I had read his comics, watched his cartoons, and lived waiting to see a true rendition of the character that was up to that point impossible.
 I loved it.
-Tobey Maguire played the role of Peter Parker a bit more earnestly than typical comic portrayals, but the film had gravitas that gave comic book movies immediate legitimacy.
+Tobey Maguire played the role of Peter Parker a bit more earnestly than typical comic portrayals, but the film had a gravitas that gave comic book movies immediate legitimacy.
 From that point on, I can tell you where I was on June 30, 2004 & May 4, 2007.
 There was nowhere else I was going to be.
-With the movie news sites I followed religiously in those days, I heard promise of at least six total films in that series, but after the widespread disappointment felt with the third installment (a sentiment shared by myself), the series was done.
+With the movie news sites I followed religiously in those days, I heard a promise of at least six total films in that series, but after the widespread disappointment felt with the third installment (a sentiment shared by myself), the series was done.

 Flash forward to July 3, 2012: a new “rebooted” series begins with The Amazing Spider-Man premiere, directed by Marc Webb, and immediately, it lives in the shadow of its predecessors.
 Sure, we get mechanical web shooters, more wisecracking, and a focus on Gwen Stacy instead of Mary Jane Watson, but without wanting to be a note-by-note retread of previous material, it made some bold changes to core ideas in the Spider-Man mythos.
 As a fan, I still appreciated the film, mainly because of Andrew Garfield, but due to film rights being held by Sony, I made myself become accustomed to the reality that I would most likely never see Spider-Man (or the Fox-owned X-Men & Fantastic Four) in the developing and interconnected Marvel Cinematic Universe.
 I was content with that, as long as these Spidey films were good.
 On May 2, 2014, I lost some of my enthusiasm.
 That second film in the series was a tonal mess, and word developed quickly that things didn’t look good for more films starring Andrew Garfield.